 There are many words that make me cringe:

-- Albino – I detest this word with a passion.
-It has many negative connotations and is often used in a derogatory way.
+- Albino – it has many negative connotations and is often used in a derogatory way.
 As a result, most in the albinism community prefer to be referred as person with albinism (PWA).

 - Bae – why?
 Just why?
 Honestly, what does this even mean?